AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/edit-link-expiration-in-reports-and-alerts.md

    ![](assets/emaillinkexpiration.png)

-Cool, you have edited your email link expiration settings.

->[!NOTE]
+>[!IMPORTANT]
 >
->Remember, these only apply to links in reports and alerts, not marketing emails.
+>This setting only applies to links in reports (with the exception of the [download report](/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md#email-message) link) and alerts.
+It does not apply to marketing emails.